Wander Lairson Costa

 }

-Other bugs were sneakier.
-The merge_taks_info() function is supposed to clear the starving vector and rebuild it every iteration.
-But it only cleared the vector if there were zero new tasks.
-If you had new tasks but none of them were actually starving?
-The vector didn’t get cleared.
-Stale data stuck around. stalld would boost tasks that weren’t starving anymore.
+Other bugs were more subtle.
+The merge_taks_info() function should clear the starving vector and rebuild it on every iteration.
+However, it only cleared the vector when there were zero new tasks.
+If new tasks existed but none were starving, the vector retained stale data. stalld would then boost tasks that were no longer starving:

-// Before: Only reset if no new tasks
+// Bug: only clears when no new tasks

 if (new_nr_rt_running == 0) {